 It’s important to note that most, if not all, cancer treatments present some level of risk and may cause side effects.
 You should discuss both potential risks and any side effects you’re having with your doctors to ensure the best possible outcome and maximize your quality of life.

 Contrary to popular belief, clinical trials aren’t a last-line option after all other treatments have been tried.
-According to Dr. Pemmaraju, “Clinical trials are the number one recommendation for any patient with leukemia.
+According to Dr. Pemmaraju, “Clinical trials are the No. 1 recommendation for any patient with leukemia.
 For AML there are several ongoing trials for front-line therapies with new drugs, old drugs in combination with new drugs, and older drugs but with new parameters.”

 Chemotherapy (chemo) is the standard treatment for most people diagnosed with AML.
 Chemotherapy for AML is typically divided into two phases: remission induction and consolidation.
 These phases can be followed by maintenance therapy.

 In contrast to chemotherapy, targeted therapy targets specific parts of AML cells.
 Targeted therapy can be effective if AML cells have certain gene changes or genetic mutations.
 “There have been multiple new approvals for targeted therapies for AML in particular,” explained Dr. Pemmarju.
-“In just the last two years, seven or eight oral targeted therapy drugs have been approved by the FDA.”
+“In just the last two years, seven or eight oral targeted therapy drugs have been approved by the FDA [U.S. Food and Drug Admnistration].”

 A stem cell transplant — sometimes called a bone marrow transplant — or surgery may also be included in an AML treatment plan.
 Each person’s treatment plan will depend on the specifics of the situation, the AML subtype, comorbidities, and any other health concerns.